flancer32/sample_mage2_module/docs/tests_run.md

 There are 2 test modes used in this sample module:
 * Unit tests: lightweight tests w/o establishing DB connection;
-* Dvlp tests: these are not pure tests, this scripts should be launched from IDE to learn Magento 2 aspects.
+* Dvlp tests: these are not pure tests, these scripts should be launched from IDE to learn Magento aspects.

 ## Launch unit tests